-Police capture Salt Lake City murder suspect, charged with using car to run down, kill scooter driver | Gephardt Daily
+Police capture Salt Lake City murder suspect accused of using car to run down, kill scooter driver | Gephardt Daily

-SALT LAKE CITY, Utah, July 7, 2023 (Gephardt Daily) — Salt Lake City police have arrested a suspect wanted in the death of a man who was run over and killed early Monday while riding a scooter in a west side neighborhood.
+SALT LAKE CITY, Utah, July 7, 2023 (Gephardt Daily) — Salt Lake City police have arrested a suspect wanted in the death of a man who was run over and killed early Monday while riding a scooter in a west-side neighborhood.

 Victim Victor Hershberger, 61, died at the scene, near 1020 W. 1000 North, according to police.